Free thought and official propaganda : delivered at South Place Institute on March 24, 1922

 “It must not be supposed that the officials in charge of education desire the young to become educated.
 On the contrary, their problem is to impart information without imparting intelligence.
 Education should have two objects: first, to give definite knowledge — reading and writing, languages and mathematics, and so on; secondly, to create those mental habits which will enable people to acquire knowledge and form sound judgments for themselves.
 The first of these we may call information, the second intelligence.
 The utility of information is admitted practically as well as theoretically; without a literate population a modern State is impossible.
 But the utility of intelligence is admitted only theoretically, not practically; it is not desired that ordinary people should think for themselves, because it is felt that people who think for themselves are awkward to manage and cause administrative difficulties.
 Only the guardians, in Plato’s language, are to think; the rest are to obey, or to follow leaders like a herd of sheep.
 This doctrine, often unconsciously, has survived the introduction of political democracy, and has radically vitiated all national systems of education.”

-The term “liberty” is etymologically derived from the Latin libertatem which can be translated as “civil or political freedom, condition of a free man, absence of restraint”; cognate to liber “free” and libertas “freedom” (cf. library).
+The term “liberty” is etymologically derived from the Latin libertatem,from the Old French liberté, and from the Middle English liberte.
+It can be conceptually translated as “civil or political freedom, condition of a free man, absence of cohersion”; cognate to liber “free” and libertas “freedom” (cf. library).
+Per analogiam, ‘liberty is to grow to one’s natural height’.
 Ex vi termini, “cognitive liberty” is semantically synonymous with “the right to psychological and neurocognitive self-determination“.
-It implies that human creatures have the universal right & freedom (viz., sui iuris) to control and determine their own psychology, i.e., their neurophysiological/neurochemical and cognitive processes, emotions, and all aspects of consciousness.
-The concept is thus essential to the universal principle of freedom of thought (Article 91 of the Human Rights Act 1998) which in turn forms the basis (s.c., a condicio sine qua non) for the right to freedom of speech/expression.
-As Erich Fromm appositely articulated it: “The right to express our thought, however, means something only if we are able to have our own thoughts; freedom from external authority is a lasting gain only if the inner psychological conditions are such that we are able to establish our own individuality” (Fromm, The fear of freedom, 1942; pp.207-208).
+The concept implies that human creatures have the universal right & freedom (viz., sui iuris) to control and determine their own psychology, i.e., their neurophysiological/neurochemical and cognitive processes, emotions, and all aspects of consciousness.
+The concept is thus essential to the universal principle of freedom of thought (Article 91 of the Human Rights Act 1998) and it forms the basis (s.c., a condicio sine qua non) for the right to freedom of speech/expression.
+As Prof. Erich Fromm succinctly articulated it: “The right to express our thought, however, means something only if we are able to have our own thoughts; freedom from external authority is a lasting gain only if the inner psychological conditions are such that we are able to establish our own individuality” (Fromm, The fear of freedom, 1942; pp.207-208).
 This quotation echoes Søren Kierkegaard: “People demand freedom of speech as a compensation for the freedom of thought which they seldom use.”

-The following application provides a synopsis of numerous cognitive biases which are well documented in psychology:
+The following application provides a synopsis of numerous cognitive biases that are well documented in psychology:

 Open ‘Cognitive Bias Codex’ application in a lightbox modal window (you can zoom via the mouse-wheel)

-The adumbrated psychological & technological developments are unprecedented in the evolution of the human species and have far-reaching ramifications for life on this planet as a whole because it is obvious that human behavior has a significant detrimental impact on the ‘Earth System’ .
-The relatively novel terms anthropocene & holocene are used in this context of destruction and mass extinction.
-These terms refer to an important psychological self-reflective insight science has developed, the insight that human behavior destroys the global ecosystem.
-Because human behavior is governed by psychology it is crucial that human beings are allowed to think freely in order to be able to choose a more rational course of action.
-Freedom of thought needs to be fostered.
-Currently, a large proportion of society is transformed into mindless conformist consumers (i.e., by the mass-media and other cybernetic methods of psychological programing).
-This manipulative modus operandi seriously impedes the unfoldment of virtuous human potential (contrariwise primitive egocentric cognitive schemata are constantly reinforced in the ego-driven system of consumerism which is based on wish-fulfillment , satisfactions, ingestion, introjection, consumption, competition, comparison, and other egoic human “drives”).
-In fact, the term homō consumens has been proposed as a more fitting substitute for homōsapiēns; a clearly self-inflated nomenclature which is etymologically derived from the Latin sapere3and thus translates into the wise or rational man – to be taxonomically exact homōsapiēns sapiēns – which duplicates the anthropocentric hubris.
+The psychological and technological developments alluded to are unprecedented in the evolution of the human species and have far-reaching implications for life on this planet as a whole, for it is obvious that human behaviour is having a significant negative impact on the “Earth system”.
+The relatively new terms Anthropocene and Holocene are used in this context of destruction and mass extinction.
+These terms refer to an important psychological, self-reflective insight that science has developed, namely that human behaviour is destroying the global ecosystem.
+Since human behaviour is driven by psychology, it is crucial that people are free to think in order to choose a more rational course of action.
+Freedom of thought must be encouraged.
+Currently, a large section of society is being transformed into mindless, conformist consumers through the mass media and other biocybernetic methods of psychological programming.
+This manipulative and neurotoxic modus operandi seriously hinders the unfolding of virtuous human potential (in contrast, primitive egocentric cognitive schemata are constantly reinforced in the ego-driven system of consumerism based on instant dopaminergic wish fulfilment, gratification, ingestion, introjection, consumption, competition, comparison and other egoic human “drives”).
+Indeed, the term homō consumens has been proposed as a more appropriate replacement for homō sapiēns; a clearly self-inflated nomenclature etymologically derived from the Latin sapere and thus meaning the wise or rational human being – taxonomically speaking, precisely, homō sapiēns sapiēns – duplicating anthropocentric hubris.

 The boiling frog analogy & Sôritês paradoxon

 The boiling frog is an analogy describing a frog being slowly boiled alive.
 The premise is that if a frog is thrown suddenly into boiling hot water, it will immediately jump out.
-However, if the frog is put in cold water which is then slowly and gradually brought to a boil, it will not perceive the danger, sit still, and will therefore be cooked to death.
-Applied to human cognition & behavior the analogy could be interpreted as follow: If the environment changes gradually (microgenetically) in an incremental step-wise fashion, humans have great difficulty to recognize the change because each step in the evolution of the system (i.e., the change in the environment) is not drastic at all.
-However, over an elongated period of time the system changes significantly and the additive long-term effect of numerous small changes have extreme consequences.
-The question thus is: When does the system change from stable to chaotic, i.e., from “from lukewarm to boiling hot”.
+However, if the frog is put in cold water, which is then slowly and gradually brought to a boil, it does not perceive the danger, sit still, and is therefore be boiled to death.
+Transferred to human cognition & behavior, the analogy could be interpreted as follows: If the environment changes gradually (microgenetically) in an incremental step-wise fashion, humans have great difficulty recognizing the change because each step in the sequential evolution of the system (i.e., the change in the environment) is not drastic at all.
+Over a longer period of time, however, the system changes significantly, and the cumulative long-term effect of numerous small changes has extreme consequences.
+So the question is: When does the system change from stable to chaotic, i.e., from “from lukewarm to boiling hot”.
 Per analogiam, the demarcation criterion between hot versus cold (chaotic versus stable) is not clearly defined.
-In the cognitivesciences this ambiguity is discussed under the header “vagueness of attributes”.4 In philosophy this is an ancient paradox known as Sôritês paradoxon (or the problem of the heap).5 The paradox is based on the seemingly simple question: When does a heap of sand become a heap?
-(When does the system “switch” from being life-supporting to deadly.)
+In the cognitivesciences this ambiguity is discussed under the header “vagueness of attributes”.3 In philosophy, this is an ancient paradox known as Sôritês paradoxon (aka. the problem of the heap).4 The paradox is based on the seemingly simple question: When does a heap of sand become a heap?
+When does the system “switch” from being life-sustaining to lethal?

 1 grain of sand does not make a heap.